morgansierrasnyder/git-going/README.md

 ### _What is version control?_

-Version control, also known as revision control, is a software program that allows us to track distributed changes to information/code over time.
-Git is an example of a version control implementation.
+Version control, also known as revision control, is a software program that allows us to track distributed changes to data, or code, over time.
+Git is one example of a version control implementation.
 Changes are "distributed" when they come from many different sources.
 For instance, if a team of developers is all making changes to the same code, or if you have a different branch of evolution that has resulted in changes to a single original genome.
-We can use version control to "revert" or rewind back to an older version of the information/code, "merge" an updated version into our copy, "push" our changes to a "master" copy and do much more.
+We can use version control to "revert" or rewind back to an older version of the code, "merge" an updated version into our copy, "push" our changes to a "master" copy and do much more.

 Let's get set up to travel through time and alternative versions of reality via version control! 🚀

 ### 1. Getting Started